Basic Materials Business Sector

 Reducing volatility through steady restructuring

-For our distinctive added-value products, we will work on achieving business growth by maintaining and expanding our share in growth markets.
-Moreover, we aim to explore the growth potential of this cornerstone business by acquiring new business opportunities.
-To this end, we will further beef up initiatives for addressing environmental issues and strengthen collaboration with customers.
+For other distinctive value-added products, such as ICT- and EV-related materials, we will work on achieving business growth by maintaining and expanding our share in growth markets.
+Moreover, we aim to explore the growth potential of this foundational business by acquiring new business opportunities through strengthened collaboration with customers.